openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_setup.rst

 ******************

-As a course team member with the Staff, Admin, or Discussion Moderator role, you can create a new team.
+As a course team member with the Staff, Admin, or Discussion Moderator role, you can create new teams within topics.

-To create a new team, follow these steps.
+To create a team, follow these steps.

 #.
 In the LMS, select the **Teams** tab.